pymanga/pyMANGA/ResourceLib/AboveGround/SolarRadiation/SolarRadiation.md

 The above-ground resource factor is the ratio of actual to maximum net radiation at a given time and location.
 Maximum net radiation is the maximum radiation for the given location.

-Calculations are simplified by only needing yearly maximum and minimum temperature to reduce required user input.
-Results do not change significantly when using yearly temperatures compared to monthly temperatures.
-Each time step is then estimated from a sine curve that is fitted to the solar radiation data.
-By doing so, all calculations are done during the initialisation and do not require any further calculations during the simulation.
+Calculations are simplified by fitting a sine function.
+The module only uses annual maximum and minimum temperatures, as the results do not change significantly when using annual temperatures compared to monthly temperatures.

 # Usage